 The most important thing here is whether you take a food photography course or not, don’t forget to practice!
 Set yourself a goal of taking a certain number of images each month, edit some of those, and see how you do.

-- Andrew Scrivani’s Food Photography Class from $129, covers the basics on composition, lighting, styling, and more.
+- Andrew Scrivani’s Food Photography Class from $129, cover the basics of composition, lighting, styling, and more.
 Some of it is a bit more advanced, covering how to set up a food photography studio, but still incredibly educational.
+Andrew Scrivani is one of the top food photographers, and he is just easy to learn from.

 - Ben Willmore’s Photoshop for Photographers from $129, covers all of the essentials of how to edit travel photos that can also be used for how to edit food photos as well.